-In 1972, Cov Koontz bought a parcel of undeveloped land near Orlando, Florida.
-Two decades later, he decided to develop his land.
-But the parcel contained wetlands, which were protected under both Florida and federal law, and the St. Johns River Water Management District, which held permitting authority under Florida's wetlands law, was unwilling to issue a permit unless Koontz provided compensatory mitigation.
-Koontz thought the district's compensatory mitigation requests were excessive.
+In 1972, Coy Koontz bought a parcel of undeveloped land near Orlando, Florida.
+124 Two decades later, he decided to develop his land.
+125 But the parcel contained wetlands, which were protected under both Florida and federal law, and the St. Johns River Water Management District, which held permitting authority under Florida's wetlands law, was unwilling to issue a permit unless Koontz provided compensatory mitigation.
+126 Koontz thought the district's compensatory mitigation requests were excessive.
 127 The district thought his offers were inadequate.
 128 After an impasse resulted and his permit application was denied, Koontz sued for damages.
 129 The Florida Supreme Court affirmed the trial court's dismissal of his claims, but the United States Supreme Court, in a 5-4 decision, held that Koontz was entitled to bring his damages claim.
-130 If a government entity demanded compensatory mitigation as a permitting condition, the Court held, that compensatory mitigation had to have a nexus to the impacts of the permitted project, and the degree of mitigation needed to be roughly proportional to the degree of harm that the project would create.
-131 A permit denial following unconnected or excessive demands could be the basis for a lawsuit.
+130 If a government entity demanded compensatory mitigation as a permitting condition, the Court held, that compensatory mitigation had to have a nexus to the impacts of the permitted project, and the degree of mitigation needed to be roughly proportional to the degree of harm that the project would create.131 A permit denial following unconnected or excessive demands could be the basis for a lawsuit.
 132

-Interestingly, these ideas manifested themselves primarily in United States Supreme Court cases.
-See discussion infra Part V. While the lower courts have considered many cases involving compensatory mitigation, those cases often address more technical matters like the legal sufficiency of mitigation measures.
+Conservative activists celebrated Koontz v.
+St. Johns River Water Management District as a legal victory, 133 just as they had celebrated Nollan v.
+California Coastal Commission 134 and Dolan v.
+City of Tigard, 135 the two prior Supreme Court cases that had established the nexus and rough proportionality requirements.
+136 Some commentators have wondered why.
+137 Conservatives generally favor broad freedom to contract and are skeptical of governmental compensatory mitigation, those cases often address more technical matters like the legal sufficiency of mitigation measures.
 E.g., Black Warrior Riverkeeper, Inc. v.
 U.S. Army Corps of Eng'rs, 833 F.3d 1274, 1288-89 (11th Cir.
 2016) (rejecting an argument that the Corps relied excessively upon compensatory mitigation); O'Reilly v.
 U.S. Army Corps of Eng'rs, 477 F.3d 225, 235 (5th Cir.
 2007) (concluding that the Corps had not explained why mitigation would reduce a project's impacts to less-than-significant levels, but not questioning the use of compensatory mitigation as a general practice).
 Debates about the very idea of compensatory mitigation are basically absent from lower court opinions.